Journey to Archetypal Ecology, Chapter 1

 Just to drive this point home, another separation in the long sequence of dissociation from our own stars occurred in 1838 when science confirmed that the sun of our solar system is, in fact, a star.
 After 1838, any of our sacred texts or traditions that use the words, star, sun, universe, became disconnected, split from authentic human reality.

-Because star, sun and cosmos are recurring metaphors in humanity’s spiritual traditions, any tradition that comes to the West is subject to the same kind of pressures.
+Because star, sun, world and cosmos are recurring metaphors in humanity’s spiritual traditions, any tradition that comes to the West is subject to the same kind of pressures.
 This means that the sacred texts don’t quite square with the science.
 As a public school teacher, I witnessed that the students who suffer most from this are 2nd generation sons and daughters of immigrants who were not able to make the religion of their parents work in the New World.

 To continue, click link below: